NIFTy-PPL/NIFTy/docs/source/ift.rst

 Generative Models
 -----------------

-For more complex measurement situations, involving non-linear measuremnts, unknown covariances, calibration constants and the like, it is recommended to formulate those as generative models as NIFTy provides powerful inference algorithms for such.
+For more complex measurement situations, involving non-linear measuremnts, unknown covariances, calibration constants and the like, it is recommended to formulate those as generative models.
+NIFTy provides powerful inference algorithms for such generative models.

 In a generative model, all known or unknown quantities are described as the results of generative processes, which start with simple probability distributions, like the uniform, the iid Gaussian, or the delta distribution.